Get started with Craftybase

 Add recipes

-If you make batches of your products, create recipes for each to speed up your future manufactures.
-Recipes are also useful to see if you have enough materials to make your products, and also find out how much it will cost to produce a batch.
+If you make batches of your products, create recipes for each to speed up your future manufacturing.
+Recipes are also useful for determining whether you have enough materials to make your products and how much it will cost to produce a batch.
 Based on these costs, you'll be able to see pricing guidance information to help you decide on the best price for your product.

 Compare your stock levels

-The final step to getting your current stock levels in place is to review your stock levels in Craftybase with your original list of stock-on-hand to ensure that they match.
-If you are not starting your tracking on the current date, you'll now want to add all manufactures, orders, and purchases to account for any stock changes between the start date and today (we'll cover how to do this below).
+The final step to establishing your current stock levels is to review them in Craftybase with your original list of stock-on-hand to ensure that they match.
+If you are not starting your tracking on the current date, you'll want to add all manufacturers, orders, and purchases to account for any stock changes between the start date and today (we'll cover how to do this below).

 Working forward with Craftybase

-With your current inventory now in place in Craftybase, it's time to start working forward with your tracking - in real-time.
+With your current inventory now in place in Craftybase, it's time to start moving forward with your tracking—in real time.

-We'll do that by making sure all stock changes are entered into Craftybase when they occur.
-Some of these will happen automatically for you (like orders) and others you'll need to do manually.
-Here's a quick rundown on how to handle purchasing new materials, making new products, and fulfilling orders.
+We'll do that by entering all stock changes into Craftybase when they occur.
+Some of these will happen automatically for you (like orders), and others you'll need to do manually.
+Here's a quick refresher on how to handle purchasing new materials, making new products, and fulfilling orders.

 Manufactures